何謂《易經》

 Furthermore, I Ching (易經) is the root of Chinese culture.

-The Natural Philosophy and Life Philosophy of “I Ching” affect every field of Chinese culture.
-Since ancient times, no matter it is philosophy, religion, politics, economy, military, literature, art, medicine, astronomy, arithmetic, music, and martial arts, it has not been influenced by the philosophy of “I Ching”, and even served as the basis of the whole theory.
-The philosophy of “I Ching” is the root of Chinese culture.
+I Ching’s philosophy of natural science and life have influenced every field of Chinese culture.
+Since ancient times, whether in philosophy, religion, politics, economy, military, literature, art, medicine, astronomy, arithmetic, music, and martial arts, its philosophical concept has also served as the basis of their systemic theory.
+The philosophy of “I Ching” is essentially the root of Chinese culture.

 Copyright© 2019 Designer Workshop (HK) Limited .
 All rights reserved.